 Yes Yes, in part No

-If the answer to above question is “Yes, in part”, please explain the manner in which your domestic law permits the return of such confiscated proceeds of crime or property for the purposes stated above.
+If the answer to above question is “Yes, in part”, please explain the manner in which your domestic law permits the return of such confiscated proceeds of crime or property for the purposes stated above. [agreed]

 Has your country concluded agreements or arrangements with other States parties on contributing the value of confiscated proceeds of crime or property or funds derived from the sale of such proceeds of crime or property or a part thereof to the account designated in accordance with article 30, paragraph 2 (c), and to intergovernmental bodies specializing in the fight against organized crime (art.
 14, para.
-3 (a))?
+3 (a))? [agreed]

 Yes No

 Has your country concluded agreements or arrangements with other States parties, on a regular or case-by-case basis, on sharing of proceeds of crime or property or funds derived from the sale of such proceeds of crime or property or a part thereof (art.
 14, para.
-3 (b))?
+3 (b))? [agreed]

 Yes No

-States are invited to share examples of their positive experiences or good practices in applying the Convention regarding bilateral or multilateral agreements or arrangements on disposal or sharing of confiscated assets.
+States are invited to share examples of their positive experiences or good practices in applying the Convention regarding bilateral or multilateral agreements or arrangements on disposal or sharing of confiscated assets. [agreed]

 I. International cooperation against money-laundering (article 7)